Fire safety in council flats

 If a fire breaks out in your home:

-We have completed a fire risk assessment for your building.
+We complete annual fire risk assessments for all our high-rise and low-rise buildings.
 This tells us what the safest action is in the event of a fire.
-If there's a fire somewhere else in your building you will be safe to remain in your home.
-This is called our Delayed Evacuation Policy.
+If there's a fire somewhere else in your building, you will be safe to remain in your home.

-In the event of a fire, stay in your flat and await their instructions unless:
+In the event of a fire, the advice is to stay in your flat and await their instructions unless you're told to leave or heat, flames or smoke enter your home.

 Fire-resisting self-closing doors